freqtrade/freqtrade/docs/freqai-reinforcement-learning.md

 ```

 !!!
 Note
     The `self.tensorboard_log()` function is designed for tracking incremented objects only i.e. events, actions inside the training environment.
 If the event of interest is a float, the float can be passed as the second argument e.g. `self.tensorboard_log("float_metric1", 0.23)` would add 0.23 to `float_metric`.
+In this case you can also disable incrementing using `inc=False` parameter.

 ### Choosing a base environment